RoneoOrg/jamstack.club/content/theme/hugo-kembang.md

   - Bootstrap
 archetype:
   - Blog
-description: This is an amazing theme !
+description: This is an amazing theme, made for blogger & built with bootstrap !
 ---

 ## Features